EN | 日本語

 Yin Jun Phua, Katsumi Inoue

-18th International Conference on Neural-Symbolic Learning and Reasoning, 2024.
+18th International Conference on Neural-Symbolic Learning and Reasoning (NeSy), 2024.

 Class-Incremental Learning using Diffusion Model for Distillation and Replay [Best Paper Award]